Blog Archive

 Toy Cars

-Polyurethane is an excellent option for finishing wooden toys because it can withstand heavy use and protects against wear and tear.
+Polyurethane is an excellent option for finishing wooden toys because it can withstand heavy use and protect against wear and tear.
 However, it can take longer to cure than other finishes, so I always need to make sure I have enough time for it to dry and cure properly.

 In conclusion, as a toymaker, I've learned that selecting the right finish for wooden toys is crucial in ensuring their longevity and beauty.
-Each finish has unique qualities and properties, and the choice ultimately depends on the specific needs of the toy and the desired look.
+Each finish has unique qualities and properties, and the choice ultimately depends on the toy's specific needs and the desired look.
 While satin polyurethane is my go-to finish for many of my toys, it's essential to explore all the options and choose the one that works best for each project.

 #odinstoyfactory #handmade #woodtoys #madeinusa #madeinamerica